Assessment support options

 If you did not successfully complete an assessment that would have been your first attempt, you will be able to take it on that basis for the full range of marks.

 If you are unable to complete and pass assessments in August for any reason you may not be able to:

 - complete your year of study in time to complete your degree

 - progress to the next year of study at the normal time.

 If you want to discuss your options, talk to your personal tutor or the senior tutor in your school.

 Supporting evidence required

-You are normally required to submit supporting evidence where it is available.
+You are required to submit supporting evidence.

 This could be a medical note where you have received medical care, a death certificate if you have suffered a bereavement, or a police incident report form.
 Other documentation may be appropriate in other cases.
 Schools will not normally accept extenuating circumstances or grant extension requests where evidence is not provided.

 If you suffered from illness, injury or received medical treatment, you should submit medical evidence to support your request.